 Study basic techniques for collaborative filtering and recommender systems, such as the memory-based approaches, probabilistic latent semantic analysis (PLSA), personalized web search through click-through data.

-Peer-to-peer information retrieval and MapReduce; Online (web) Advertising; Learning to Rank; Portfolio retrieval and Risk Management.
+MapReduce and Sparck; Learning to Rank; Portfolio retrieval and Risk Management; Deep Learning

 Method of Instruction:

 Lecture presentations, Practical exercises

 - Obtain an overall pass mark of 50% for all sections combined.

 Introduction to Information Retrieval, Christopher D. Manning, Prabhakar Raghavan and Hinrich Schütze, Cambridge University Press.
 2008.